-The Module Review Board will determine whether you are permitted the opportunity to re-sit failed assessments.
 The marks gained for any individual module through reassessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award; the actual mark achieved through re-assessment will be the mark recorded on the transcript except where the re-sit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
 The results of any resubmission attempts will be ratified at the next Module Review Board.
-If resubmission is unsuccessful, or the student fails to resubmit in the invited period, the student will fail the module and be required to retake the module next time it runs.
-Module fees will apply.
+If resubmission is unsuccessful, or the student fails to resubmit in the invited period, the student will fail the module and progress will be decided in the next exam/module review board.
+In most cases the student will be able to retake the module assessments on one further occasion, usually next time the module runs.

-Failure of the same module more than once or several modules in succession will result in discussion at Module Review Board and may result in termination of studies.
+Failure of the same module more than once will result in review at Module Review Board and may result in termination of studies.